Passport Photograph

 Glasses

 If the person usually wears glasses, then he/she must wear them when photographed.
 The glasses must be clean and transparent, so that the iris and pupil are clearly visible.
-If the glasses are getting automatically dark to the light, the person must be photographed in such a way that that the glasses won't change color.
-Only in extreme cases, in which the changing of the color can't be reduced, the glasses must be taken off.
+If the glasses are getting automatically dark to the light, the person must be photographed in such a way that that the glasses do not change color.
+Only in extreme cases, in which the changing of the color cannot be reduced, the glasses must be taken off.

 Dark glasses or sunglasses are acceptable only for medical reasons.
 In different situation they must be taken off.

-It must be made sure that glasses frames don't cover the eyes.
+It must be made sure that glasses frames do not cover the eyes.

 There must be no light reflection on the glasses.
 This can usually be achieved by modifying the angle among the source of the light, the object and the camera at 45° (degrees) or more.